zacanger/niddesa/text/generated-translations/mahaniddesa/14-sinhala-amazon.md

 [APZ 158.3] (#apz158 .3) {#apz158 .3.ref .apz} "What is this fearful and fearful
 Arrived” was said to be an intoxication.
-Sinola Progression, Dioaya, The bear, the black bear, the wolf, the horse, the ivory, the serpent, the Scorpio Spatula Karmaor thieves with unformed karma And these are people.
+Sinola Progression, Dioaya, The bear, the black bear, the wolf, the horse, the ivory, the serpent, the Scorpio Spatula Karmaor thieves with unformed kamma And these are people.
 Fear again in the other way.
 Spiritual Fear of thought is dangerous, alarming the mind that the loam is up National Jara Fear Death Fear Raja Fear Fire Fear Water Fear